Trieste and the Meaning of Nowhere

 From the 14th to the early 20th centuries it was ruled by the Habsburg monarchy as part of the Austro-Hungarian empire.
 In the 18th and 19th centuries, the Habsburgs built it into a prosperous port city.
 Morris devotes a lot of the book to this period, which appears to be, in her mind, the heyday of Trieste.

 After the collapse of the Habsburg empire at the end of World War I, Trieste was again joined to Italy.
-When the Fascists came to power in 1922, they viewed Triestes as important “for the economic and political expansion of Italy in the Central Danube hinterlands”.
+When the Fascists came to power in 1922, they viewed Trieste as important “for the economic and political expansion of Italy in the Central Danube hinterlands”.
 It was annexed by the Germans near the end of World War II.
 For a brief period after WWII, it was a Free Territory, overseen by the United Nations until 1954, when the port city was again returned to Italy and the adjacent parts of the region were given to the then Yugoslavia.

 The Book